 Many businesses, both large and small, rely on financing to launch or grow their small businesses, as well as to carry them through times when cash flow is tight.
 Especially in today’s quickly changing business climate many small business owners are asking, “Is it hard to get a business loan?”

 If you’re looking to get approved for a business loan, your chances of qualifying will vary depending on the type of financing you choose and your financial and credit situation.
 Here are some common factors commercial lenders look at when reviewing your application.

 Time in business

 Although your age doesn’t matter to lenders, the age of your business does.
-They are trying to predict what you will do based upon what you have done in the past and the longer your track record, the better.
+Lenders are trying to predict what you will do based on what you have done in the past, and the longer your track record, the better.
+An established business is always on better ground than a new business.
 For example, most traditional financial institutions like banks or credit unions prefer to see a few years in business, though that’s not the case for all types of loans.

 Some online and alternative lenders have lower time-in-business requirements—some will work with you and your business if you’ve only been in business for six months.
 It can be very hard to get a loan for an idea-stage startup though.
 With no revenue and no track record, there are fewer options for new businesses, but they do exist.
 We’ll discuss those in a moment.

 Most lenders will calculate your loan amount based on your revenue and cash flow.
 You should expect the average deal size to be somewhere between 50% and 100% of your average monthly revenue.
 There are some lenders that make much larger loans but those often involve collateral and/or are offered to only the most creditworthy borrowers.

 As a business lender considers the other factors we’ve discussed, they’ll also consider how much you’re asking for.
 If your business’ track record is relatively short, for instance, you may be approved for much less than you might get if your business has been around for five years and has strong financials.